byorgey/blog/posts/2009/07/30/primitive-species-and-species-operations.markdown

 The <code>Algebra.Differential.C</code> constraint requires any instance of <code>Species</code> to be a <i>differentiable ring</i>.
 In particular, it (transitively) implies the constraint <code>Algebra.Additive.C</code>, which means that instances of <code>Species</code> must form an additive group: there must be a species operation <code>(+)</code>, and a species <code>0</code> which is the identity for <code>(+)</code>.
 (It also requires an operation <code>negate</code> which produces additive inverses, but that isn't implemented yet!)
 Let's see what these correspond to.

-The species $latex 0$ is the Scrooge of the species world: it refuses to create a single structure, no matter how many labels you give it!
+The species $0$ is the Scrooge of the species world: it refuses to create a single structure, no matter how many labels you give it!

 [caption id="attachment_220" align="aligncenter" width="400" caption="The species 0"]<img src="http://byorgey.files.wordpress.com/2009/07/zero.png" alt="The species 0" title="zero" width="400" height="92" class="size-full wp-image-220" />[/caption]